 You need a good quality, sturdy, and well-compartmentalized backpack to keep your belonging safe and accessible during your cross country or backcountry skiing adventures.
-All your important items such as extra layers of clothing, snacks, water, extra gloves, keys, cellphone, and even avalanche equipment (in case you are going out of bounds) need to have a proper place in your skiing backpack.
+All your important items such as extra layers of clothing, snacks, water, extra gloves, keys, cellphone, and even avalanche safety gear (in case you are going backcountry) need to have a proper place in your skiing backpack.

 Best 12 Backpacks for Cross-Country and Backcountry Skiing

 Here are our top 12 recommendations when it comes to cross country and backcountry ski backpacks:

 1. Arc’teryx Brize 32 Backpack

 The Arc’teryx Brize 32 Backpack is packed with tons of features yet has a minimalist design which makes it stylish and practical at the same time.
 It is comfortable and sturdy, and the shoulder straps are cushioned giving you the comfort of a cushion when you are out and about.
 You can attach your helmet, climbing shoes, or any other gear using its SwiftClip bungee straps.
 This versatile backpack can be used for your day trips, overnighters, travels, or day to day use.
 You can conveniently access its main compartment from the top.
 The zippered pocket at the front gives you quick access whereas the side pockets are perfect for holding your water bottles and snacks.
 There is also a small pocket at the top that is ideal for keeping in lighter items.
 There is also an internal pocket where you can organize your headlamp or other important items.
 It is available for $189.00.

 Capacity: Available in one size – 32 liters/ 42 oz.
 Height = 61 cm, Depth = 20 cm, Width = 25 cm.